-(1) Under section 403(b)(2) of the Act, any non-BIA program, service, function, or activity that is administered by the Department that is "otherwise available to Indian tribes or Indians," can be administered by a Tribe through a selfgovernance funding agreement.
+- (1) Under section 403(b)(2) of the Act, any non-BIA program, service, function, or activity that is administered by the Department that is "otherwise available to Indian tribes or Indians," can be administered by a Tribe through a self-governance funding agreement.
 The Department interprets this provision to authorize the inclusion of programs eligible for self-determination contracts under Title I of the Act.
-Section 403(b)(2) also specifies, "nothing in this subsection may be construed to provide any tribe with a preference with respect to the opportunity of the tribe to administer programs, services, functions, and activities, or portions thereof, unless such preference is otherwise provided for by law."

-(2) Under section 403(c) of the Act, the Secretary may include other programs, services, functions, and activities or portions thereof that are of "special geographic, historical, or cultural significance" to a selfgovernance Tribe.
+Section 403(b)(2) also specifies, "nothing in this subsection may be construed to provide any tribe with a preference with respect to the opportunity of the tribe to administer programs, services, functions, and activities, or portions thereof, unless such preference is otherwise provided for by law." - (2) Under section 403(c) of the Act, the Secretary may include other programs, services, functions, and activities or portions thereof that are of "special geographic, historical, or cultural significance" to a self-governance Tribe.

 Under section 403(k) of the Act, funding agreements cannot include programs, services, functions, or activities that are inherently Federal or where the statute establishing the existing program does not authorize the type of participation sought by the Tribe.
-However, a Tribe (or Tribes) need not be identified in the authorizing statutes in order for a program or element to be included in a selfgovernance funding agreement.
+However, an Indian Tribe (or Tribes) need not be identified in the authorizing statutes in order for a program or element of program to be included in a self-governance funding agreement.
 While general legal and policy guidance regarding what constitutes an inherently Federal function exists, the non-BIA bureaus will determine whether a specific function is inherently Federal on a case-by-case basis considering the totality of circumstances.
-In those instances, where the Tribe disagrees with the bureau's determination, the Tribe may request reconsideration from the Secretary.